Financial Aid Frequently Ask Questions

 Verification is the process of verifying the information reported on the FAFSA in comparison to you and your parent’s tax returns.
 If you are selected, you cannot be awarded until verification is complete.
 Please provide requested documentation as soon as possible to resolve any conflicting information.

-I am a dependent student, who should or can be included in my household size?
+I am a Dependent student.
+Who should or can be included in my household size?

 If you are a dependent student, the people reported in your parent(s) household should include you, the student (even if you’re not living at home,) your parent(s) and siblings, if they receive more than half of their support from your parent(s).
 This may also include any other dependents that live in the household and receive more than half of their support from your parent(s).
 Your verification worksheet has further instructions regarding whom to report in the household size.

-I am an independent student, who should be included in my household size?
+I am an Independent student.
+Who should be included in my household size?

 If you are an independent student, your household should include you, the student, your spouse and dependents (if applicable).
-This may also include any other dependents that live in the household and you provide more than half of their support.
+This may also include any other dependents that live in the household whom you provide more than half of their support.
 Your verification worksheet has further instructions regarding whom to report in your household size.

 How can I check the status of my financial aid?

-You can check your status on “MYCVCC Portal Self-Service Financial Aid.
-You can review the types of aid offered and items that require your attention such as missing documents.
+You can check your status on MYCVCC Portal Self-Service - Financial Aid.
+You can also review the types of aid offered and the items which require your attention, such as missing documents.

 When will I be awarded for the current academic year?

-Awarding for the current academic usually begins in July.
-You can view your financial aid status and award notification using Self-Service Financial Aid on the MYCVCC Portal.
+Awarding for the current academic year usually begins in July.
+You can view your financial aid status and award notification using Self-Service - Financial Aid on the MYCVCC Portal.

-On MYCVCC portal, why does it say I am currently ineligible for a portion of my financial aid?
+On MYCVCC Portal, why does it say I am currently ineligible for a portion of my financial aid?

 Can I receive financial aid if am not a degree seeking student?